top of page

 Our Gold

-The gold we use isn’t mined, imported, or bought in bulk.
-It’s gathered by hand from the rivers that wind through the mountains around our studio — found slowly, respectfully, using traditional, low-impact panning methods passed down through the ages.
+It’s gathered by hand from the rivers that wind through the mountains around our studio, found slowly and respectfully using traditional panning methods.

 This is alluvial Scottish gold: